shader-slang/slang/docs/design/coding-conventions.md

 If you have to line break a binary expression, put the line break after the operator for an assignment, and before the operator before all others.

-Intializer lists for constructors get some special-case formatting rules.
+Initializer lists for constructors get some special-case formatting rules.
 If everything fits on one line, then great:

 ```c++